What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 • MythX: A widely used security analysis tool for Ethereum smart contracts.

-• Slither: A static analysis tool that identifies vulnerabilities in Solidity code.
+• Slither: A static analysis tool that identifies gaps in Solidity code.

 • Oyente: A tool for detecting common security issues in Ethereum smart contracts.